 It’s also great to develop the habit of carrying some cool looking business cards with you wherever you go to easily promote yourself when you need to.

 Have you seen any amazing opening acts recently?
+Or do you have any more tips on how to become an opening act for a major artist?
 Let us know in the comments below.

 Now you have your slot on the bill, you have to put on the best show you can to win over new fans and leave a good impression on the headliners.